VictorFernandezGit/monkey-paw-game/README.md

 - In production, run `init_db.py` once after deployment
 - Make sure your OpenAI API key has sufficient credits
 - The app runs on port 5001 locally to avoid AirPlay conflicts on macOS
+- **Leaderboard is cached in Redis for 60 seconds** for performance

 ## Features

 - User registration and session management
 - AI-powered wish twisting using OpenAI GPT-4
-- Streak tracking and leaderboard
+- Streak tracking and leaderboard (with Redis caching)
 - Game over after 5 failed wishes
 - High score tracking
+- Secure sessions and CSRF protection